 Although MMS is a direct descendant of SMS, the difference in content is dramatic.
 The size of an average SMS message is about 140 bytes, while the maximum size of an MMS message is limited only by the memory.
 That is why the key word to describe MMS content is rich.
 Complete with words, sounds and images, MMS content is endowed with the user's ideas, feelings and personality.
-There is however a storage limit of 20 MMS messages, which is independant of available memory.
 And whether the messages are full or only notifications is insignificant.
 An MMS message can contain one or more of the following: